slimbootloader/documentation/source/developer-guides/fsp.rst

 Firmware Support Package
 ---------------------------

 Intel® Firmware Support Package (Intel® FSP) provides key programming information for initializing Intel® silicon and can be easily integrated into a boot loader of the developer’s choice.
-In essense, |SPN| is a minimal boot loader that consumes
+In essence, |SPN| is a minimal boot loader that consumes
 FSP as a binary package.
-FSP is widely used in many open source or commerial boot solutions on newer Intel silicons.
+FSP is widely used in many open source or commercial boot solutions on newer Intel silicons.

 |SPN| supports |FSP Specification v2.0|